-In contrast to Article 65, Congress did significantly alter Article 69 in the FY 23 NDAA.
+Congress significantly altered Article 69 in the FY23 NDAA.
 See Section 544(c).
-Before the FY 23 NDAA, under Article 69(a), an accused with a sub-jurisdictional sentence from a general or special courtmartial who had received Article 65 review could apply to the Judge Advocate General for review under certain circumstances.
-Article 69(c)(1)(A) and (2)described the scope of the actions the Judge Advocate General could take for special and general courts-martial.
-Based on Article 69(b), the accused had to submit his application for Article 69 review within a year of the date of completion of his Article 65 review.
-Under this prior version of Article 69, a case reviewed by TJAG under the statute could then make it to a Court of Criminal Appeals in two ways: under Article 69(d)(1)(A), if TJAG sent it there, or, under Article 69(d)(1)(B), if the accused submitted an application for review that was granted by the Court.
+Before the FY23 NDAA, under Article 69(a), an accused with a subjurisdictional sentence from a general or special court-martial who had received Article 65 review could apply to the Judge Advocate General for review under certain circumstances.
+Article 69(c)(1)(A) and (2) described the scope of the actions the Judge Advocate General could take for special and general courtsmartial, which included setting aside, in whole or in part, the findings and sentence based on newly discovered evidence, fraud on the court, lack of jurisdiction, or error prejudicial to the accused's substantial rights.
+Per Article 69(b), the accused had to submit his application for Article 69 review within a year of completion of Article 65 review, extendable to three years for good cause shown.
+Under this prior version of Article 69, a case reviewed by TJAG under the statute could then make it to a Court of Criminal Appeals in two ways: under Article 69(d)(1)(A), if TJAG sent it there, or, under Article 69(d)(1)(B), if the accused submitted an application for review that was granted by the CCA.
 When such a case arrived at the CCA, based on Article 69(e), the Court could only act with respect to matters of law.
 And the Court's authority was also limited by Article 69(d)(1) to "review of the action taken by the Judge Advocate General under [Article 69(c)]."

-Under the new Article 69(a), if an accused with a general or special courtmartial conviction applies for review under the statute, TJAG's only option for action is to "order such court-martial be reviewed under" Article 66.
-Under the new Article 69(b)(1)(B), an accused with a general or special court-martial conviction must apply for TJAG Article 69 review not later than "one year after the end of the 90-day period beginning on the date the accused is provided notice of appellate rights under" Article 65(c) - or if the accused waived or withdrew from appellate review before notification of appellate rights, not later than one year after the entry of judgment.
+Under the new Article 69(a), if an accused with a general or special courtmartial conviction applies for review under the statute, TJAG's only option for action is that he or she "may . . . order such court-martial be reviewed under" Article 66.
 The new Article 69(c)(2) explains that "in a case reviewed under" Article 65(b), which appears to mean cases that were eligible for direct review, but appeal was waived or was withdrawn, TJAG may only review "the issue of whether the waiver or withdrawal of an appeal was invalid under the law."
 If it was invalid, TJAG must send the case to the CCA.
 Id.